Sinéad Morrissey: Awards and honours

 She won the Patrick Kavanagh Poetry Award in 1990.
 Her collection, The State of the Prisons, was shortlisted for the Poetry Now Award in 2006.
 The same collection won the Michael Hartnett Poetry Prize in 2005.
 In November 2007, she received a Lannan Foundation Fellowship for "distinctive literary merit and for demonstrating potential for continued outstanding work".
 Her poem "Through the Square Window" won first prize in the 2007 British National Poetry Competition.
 Her collection, Through the Square Window, won the Poetry Now Award for 2010.

 In January 2014 Morrissey won the T. S. Eliot Prize for her fifth collection Parallax.
 The chair of the judging panel, Ian Duhig, remarked that the collection was 'politically, historically and personally ambitious, expressed in beautifully turned language, her book is as many-angled and any-angled as its title suggests.'
+Soon after, she was appointed the inaugural Belfast Poet Laureate, a position she held from 2014.

 In September 2017 Morrissey's sixth collection On Balance was awarded the Forward Poetry Prize for Best Collection.
 In 2019 she was a contributor to A New Divan: A Lyrical Dialogue between East and West (Gingko Library).

 Morrissey was elected a Fellow of the Royal Society of Literature in 2019.
+In 2020, she won the European Poet of Freedom Award (for On Balance).
+Most recently, in 2024, she won the Seamus Heaney Award in Japan.